shawnmarck/hyprwhspr/README.md

 ### NVIDIA GPU Acceleration

-Use if adding GPU after GPU-less installation
+Use if adding GPU after GPU-less installation:

 ```bash
 # Build with CUDA support (if NVIDIA detected)